rimaout/Obsidian-Vault/3. MOCS/Programming MOC/archive/Using GitHub Actions to automatically update repo's submodules.md

 >**Important:** Make sure to replace the following placeholders with your actual values:
 >
 >- `$YOUR_TOKEN_CODE`: use the token code generate in [[#1.
 Create access token|step 1]].
->- `$PARENT_REPO`: The name of your parent repository, *Notes-In-Public* (open your Github repo page from a browser and look the URL to get the right name)
+>- `$PARENT_REPO`: The name of your parent repository (*Notes-In-Public* in my case, open your Github repo page from a browser and look the URL to get the right name)

 ---
 ## The end